RobertHolzhauser/e28/independent-study/README.md

 ### Vuex
 Vuex is Vue's preferred state management solution for larger, or more complex solutions.

-Vuex provides a central data store for the app, that allows data to be shared client side by any, or all Vue components.
+Vuex provides a central data store for the application that allows data to be shared client side by any, or all Vue components.

 ### Vue CLI
-The best way to start a new Vue project is by using the Vue CLI, Vue's command line interface that quickly scaffold a new project through the terminal.
+The best way to start a new Vue project is by using the Vue CLI, Vue's command line interface that quickly scaffolds a new project through the terminal.

 To get Vue CLI:
 ```